Does Amazon Take EBT? (Yes, Here’s How It Works)

 For many across the United States, using an electronic benefits transfer card (EBT) through the supplemental nutrition assistance program (SNAP) makes all the difference in ensuring there is a way to pay for groceries week to week.
 And while some may not think of Amazon as the first choice for grocery shopping, they do offer grocery delivery.

-Since Amazon provides grocery and food delivery, they take EBT.
+Since Amazon provides grocery and food delivery, they take EBT (also known as food stamps).
 However, not all items qualify, and not all states participate.
 If you live in a participating State in the SNAP/EBT program, you will receive access to Amazon Fresh and get free shipping on orders over $35 once your EBT card is added to the account.

 If you’re just getting started using SNAP or EBT on Amazon, understanding the verification process and shoppable items can feel overwhelming.